 let's look at it using the seed as an analogy. a seed grow into a tree, yes? now, each tree is grown from the same thing, built of the same stuff. we see an elm, we see it is grown from an elm seed. we see it is built of xylem and phloem, woody fiber and bark, leaves and chlorophyll, cellulose, cell walls and membrane layered on one another, nuclei, mitochondria and all the other building blocks common between them. now then, when we see the elm, we also take into account its location and its form, its general health and its effect on its surroundings. if our elm stands on a riverbank, healthy and strong, evenly formed and branches spread out to the sun, leaves wide and green, gathering sunlight and providing a home for a squirrel and countless insects, giving shade to lesser plants and acting as it should to filter carbon dioxide into oxygen for the mammals in the neighborhood, we see its magnificent beauty, accept the miracle that is the tree and praise its wonderful design and say to ourselves 'that is a good tree'. but if our elm grows too close to our house, growing unevenly and with its roots upsetting our foundation, causing thousands of dollars in damage and costing hours of cost or effort to remove the offending part, or even the entire tree, in order to preserve that which it is destroying, we no longer see the beauty and wonder of the tree and say to ourselves 'damn tree buggered up my house and cost me a fortune'. the elm is still an elm. it is still made of the same stuff. but the effect it has on its surroundings has changed what it is. its role is not 'beautiful tree', but 'destroyer of sanctuary'. not 'good tree' but 'bad tree'.

-is it not likely that we as humans are like this? whether speaking literally or metaphysically, we are all built of the same stuff. we are, each of us, a conglomeration of not only that fundamental bit of the divine that we call the soul, but also of our neuroses and behaviors and beliefs and loves and hates and fears and joys. those things are as much a part of who we are as the spark of life itself, and if those things are negative then our true self is, for that time, a negative self. my chemistry has made me sad. my thoughts have made me sad and fearful. these things are part and parcel of who i am, and i accept that. my true self for most of my life has been unhappy and afraid. but i can move the tree, uproot my elm gently and with care and move it to the riverbank where it can flourish and do what a tree is capable of doing. i can turn 'bad tree' into 'good tree' by changing the things that define 'bad tree'.
+is it not likely that we as humans are like this? whether speaking literally or metaphysically, we are all built of the same stuff. we are, each of us, a conglomeration of not only that fundamental bit of the divine that we call the soul, but also of our neuroses and behaviors and beliefs and loves and hates and fears and joys. those things are as much a part of who we are as the spark of life itself, and if those things are negative then our true self is, for that time, a negative self. my chemistry has made me sad. my thoughts have made me sad and fearful. these things are part and parcel of who i am, and i accept that. my true self for most of my life has been unhappy and afraid. but i can move the tree, uproot my elm gently and with care and move it to the riverbank where it can flourish and do what a tree is capable of doing. i can turn 'bad tree' into 'good tree' by changing the things that define 'bad tree'. there is nothing other than that sad person to uncover or resurrect, but the building blocks are the same as those of a happy person. it is simply their assembly which is off, and design flaws can be worked around and compensated for. so while i may not believe that my true self is coming to the fore, i do believe that i am redefining who i am, and while daunting that is also one hell of an exciting prospect.

 No comments: